“Oh! They’re brittle stars, Vince!” I exclaimed as we puzzled at a hoard of strange, tentacles waving in a shallow tide pool.

-This seemed as good a destination as any, so we headed downhill, looking for any place where it looked like we could access the beach.
+This seemed as good a destination as any, so we headed downhill, searching for any place where it looked like we could access the beach.
 At first we didn’t find anything, so we turned around and doubled back.
 A woman on a scooter pulled up alongside us and asked what we were looking for.
 Vince pulled the scooter the side of the road where another woman, wielding a blunt-edged knife in one hand and a half-carved cantaloupe in the other, joined our conversation.

 The women pointed down the road, and described a spot where we could access the beach, the second one gesticulating enthusiastically with the hand that brandished her knife as cantaloupe juice dripped from the blade.
 The pair gushed about how beautiful the beach was so we thanked them and took their advice, driving away in the direction they had indicated.